threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/tfgrid_solutions/kubernetes_cluster/wiki/README.md

 ```bash
 ssh rancher@IP_OF_CONTAINER
 ```
-To verify the nodes created on the machine
+To verify the nodes created on the machine after ssh
 ```bash
 kubectl get nodes
 ```